MIND Technology (NASDAQ:MIND) Releases Quarterly Earnings Results, Misses Estimates By $0.13 EPS

 Analyst Ratings Changes

-Separately, StockNews.com lowered shares of MIND Technology from a “hold” rating to a “sell” rating in a report on Wednesday.
+Separately, StockNews.com cut MIND Technology from a “hold” rating to a “sell” rating in a report on Wednesday.

 About MIND Technology